guzmanjoshua/Cybersecurity-Projects/Turning an Azure Honeynet into a NIST Compliant SOC.md

 <img src="Turning an Azure Honeynet into a NIST Compliant SOC/HN 44.png">

-To view the KQL, and Geo Locations of my Geo Location Workbooks, click the link on the right: [Joshua Guzman - Workbooks and Geo Locations](https://github.com/guzmanjoshua/Cybersecurity-Projects/blob/main/Workbooks%20and%20Geo%20Locations.md)
+To view the KQL, and Geo Locations of my Geo Location Workbooks, click the link on the right: [Joshua Guzman - Workbooks and Geo Locations GitHub Project](https://github.com/guzmanjoshua/Cybersecurity-Projects/blob/main/Workbooks%20and%20Geo%20Locations.md)

 ## Section 7: Run the Honeynet for 24 Hours Unsecured